Page last updated: Friday 14 September 2021

 Your accommodation contract and what happens if you cannot travel

-We may be able to refund your deposit and release you from your accommodation contract if you cannot to travel to the UK because of coronavirus.
+We may be able to release you from your accommodation contract if you cannot to travel to the UK because of coronavirus.

 You will need to provide documentation and we will assess each case individually.
 To be considered for a refund under exceptional circumstances, you must: